zama-ai/hpu_fpga/docs/debug.md

 ```

 The first thing you might note is that we mainly have two different batch sizes, one batch of four,
-and five with five PBSs.
+and five with one PBS.
 Although we didn't describe the IOp in any parallel fashion, the
 instruction scheduler correctly identified that the **sign PBSs** (gray) could all run in parallel,
 as they share no dependency.
 For eight bits, we use four ciphertexts and four **sign PBSs**, and so
 the scheduler created a single batch of four PBSs.
 For sixty four bits, it could actually launch